 Deebits mean the subtraction of an amount from a specific account, while a credit means an addition to the account.
 If something is added to the liabilities account, that's a credit to that account.
 If something is added to the asset account, it's listed as a credit while anything subtracted from the asset account is a debit.

 So, increases in liabilities or assets are recorded as credits.
 Decreases in liabilities or assets are recorded as debits.

 Is accounts payable an asset or liability?

 Accounts payable is a liability.
-It is the amount of money your company owes vendors or creditors for goods and services, making this a liability instead of an asset.
-It’s the record keeping of money expected to go out.
+It is the amount of money your company or business owes vendors or creditors for goods and services, making this a liability instead of an asset.
+It's the record keeping of money owed.

 Outside of any long-term debt and obligations that need to be paid off, any balances due within the next 90 days will be recorded as a current liability in your balance sheet.

 The short answer to this is, both.
 The first transactions that land in your accounts payable will be credits.
 This is because when a company buys goods and services from a vendor without immediately paying the cash for it up front – on credit – that amount will need to be paid back within a short period of time.

 The same works for you as an individual when it comes to things like your mobile phone bill, or streaming subscription.
 These are services you receive on the promise that you'll pay for them later, typically in a 30-day billing cycle.
 And just like with your business, if you don't pay your bills on time, you run the risk of discontinued service, additional fees and strained vendor relationships.